Ana Inês Inácio: designing the future of wireless communications

 RF Sensors: The Challenge of Making It Smaller and Faster 📡

-While some of us still lose our phone charger, Inácio manages to fit RF chips on a fingernail.
+While some of us still lose our phone charger, Inácio manages to make RF chips fit on a fingernail.
 Her sensors are so small they could hide in the TV remote, right where you never find it.
-The irony: we make increasingly tiny devices, but we still can't find our keys.
-At least, when you look for them with an RF sensor, you'll know if they're under the couch or in yesterday's pants pocket.
+The irony: we make increasingly tiny devices, but we still can't find the keys.
+At least, when you search for them with an RF sensor, you'll know if they're under the couch or in yesterday's pants pocket.